irods/irods_capability_automated_ingest/README.md

 | to_resource | defines  target resource request of operation |  as provided by client environment |
 | operation | defines the mode of operation |  `Operation.REGISTER_SYNC` |

+Event handlers can use `logger` to write logs.
+See `structlog` for available logging methods and signatures.

 ### operation mode ###

 | operation |  new files  | updated files  |